sobjornstad/esc/docs/hacking-esc/unit-handling.rst

 For more complex operations,
 or ones that push multiple values to the stack, the result may not be distillable to a single default unit-handling behavior.
-Here, you can instead pass a callable to ``unit_handling`` that performs the appropriate unit algebra calculations used internally by esc.
+Here, you can instead pass a custom :class:`UnitHandler <esc.units.UnitHandler>` callable for ``unit_handling``.

-This callable takes an array of :class:`UnitExpression <esc.units.UnitExpression>` s, one for each of the inputs in sequence, and should return an array of :class:`UnitExpression <esc.units.UnitExpression>` s, one for each of the outputs in sequence.
-See the class documentation for :class:`esc.units.UnitExpression` (below) for details.
+While the built-in behaviors
+use subclasses of :class:`UnitHandler <esc.units.UnitHandler>`
+for clarity of interface, structure, and customizability, if you're writing a one-off unit handler for an operation, you will likely want to just write a single function with the appropriate parameters.

+.. autoclass:: esc.units.UnitHandler
+    :members:

+Inside your callable, you will ordinarily use the methods on the :class:`UnitExpression <esc.units.UnitExpression>` objects passed as ``input_units`` to determine what units to return:

+.. autoclass:: esc.units.UnitExpression
+    :members:
+    :member-order: bysource

-esc does not verify that the unit algebra specified here matches the algebra of your operation, so it is a good idea to include a check of this behavior in your :ref:`tests <Writing tests>`.
+esc does not verify that the unit algebra specified by a unit handler matches the algebra of your operation, so it is a good idea to include a check of this behavior in your :ref:`tests <Writing tests>`.